minecraftforum/rules-archive/rules/minecraft_xbox360_edition/rules.markdown

 * The discussion section is for general Xbox 360 discussion which does not fit into any other Xbox 360 forum.

-### Help Center

-This section is for help with the Xbox 360: Edition of Minecraft only

-* Do not ask for help with any type of Xbox 360 modifications
-* Bumping support threads if no response is received within twelve hours is allowed

 ## Recent & Upcoming Title Updates

 * All recent and future Xbox 360 Edition title update threads belongs here.